 350 years of riding

-Uppsala University is home to the second oldest riding institution in the world after the Spannish Riding School in Vienna.
-This autumn the 350th anniversary was celebrated 12 September with a full day of educational and fun activities.
+Uppsala University is home to the second oldest riding institution in the world after the Spanish Riding School in Vienna.
+On 12 September 2013 the 350th anniversary was celebrated with a full day of educational and fun activities.

 A jubilee book was published in time for the festivities with chapters written by University Library Director Lars Burman and Margareta Nisser-Dalman, Director of the Swedish Royal Collections.

 Uppsala University marked the occasion by adding four new riding scholarships to the previous six.